- Acne papules are a symptom of inflammatory acne

 Acne is a very common skin disease that is seen in both adolescents and adults, and is either classified as noninflammatory or inflammatory.
 Acne papules are lesions that fall within the latter category and can develop in mild, moderate or severe cases.

 What Are Papules?

-Papules, like other forms of acne, are more likely to develop in adolescents, and are most commonly found on the face, back, chest and shoulders, since these areas have the most oil-producing sebaceous glands.
+Papules, like other acne lesions are likely to develop on the face, back, chest and shoulders, as these areas have the most oil-producing sebaceous glands.

 Papules vs. pustules